 - a.
-The Procuring Authorities may, at any time following submission of a Proposer's SOQ, request written clarification or additional information from a Proposer, or request a Proposer to verify or certify certain aspects of its SOQ, including through an oral presentation or interview (in person or remotely held). - b.
+The Procuring Authorities may, at any time following submission of a Proposer's SOQ; (i) request written clarification or additional information from a Proposer, or; (ii) request a Proposer to verify or certify certain aspects of its SOQ, including through an oral presentation or interview (in person or remotely held); or (iii) contact firm and personnel references supplied by a Proposer, as well as request additional references not initially provided by a Proposer. - b.
 The scope and length of, and topics to be addressed in, any response to such a request from the Procuring Authorities will be subject to the Procuring Authorities' discretion. - c.
-The Procuring Authorities may make and retain a written record of any oral presentation or interview conducted in accordance with this Section 7.1.3 or Section 7.1.4 of this Part B, including as required to comply with 23 CFR 636.111(b) with respect to any oral presentations or interviews that are used as a substitute for, or augmentation of, written information, to the extent the Procuring Authorities may choose to rely on such information in their SOQ evaluation process.
+The Procuring Authorities may make and retain a written record of any oral presentation or interview conducted in accordance with this Section 7.1.4 of this Part B, including as required to comply with 23 CFR 636.111(b) with respect to any oral presentations or interviews that are used as a substitute for, or augmentation of, written information, to the extent the Procuring Authorities may choose to rely on such information in their SOQ evaluation process.